For the first page of this review of Disney’s Wilderness Lodge, click here.

 The dresser is large.
 Its looks like it has six drawers…

 …but in fact has three.
-There’s plenty of storage in the room for the four people it sleeps.
+Regardless, here’s plenty of storage in the room for the four people it sleeps.

 Between the dresser and balcony is the table and chairs, with a mirror above.
 There’s a Disney World rule somewhere about in what resorts these tables are round, and in which they are square.
 I haven’t found it yet.

-At the end of the room is the balcony.
+At the end of the room is the balcony (patio on bottom floors).
 Here’s the balcony from one of our woods view rooms…

 …and here’s one from a courtyard view room.

-For a hotel so stunningly decorated with objects and art in its public spaces, the rooms are pretty spare.
+For a hotel so stunningly decorated with objects and art in its public spaces, the rooms are delightfully but more subtle decorated.

-Higher on the page you can see some minor decoration in the bath.
+Higher on the page I already showed some minor decoration in the bath.

 These nice carvings decorate the headboards…